LearnWeb3DAO/ICO/README.md

         </div>
       );
     }
-    // If user doesnt have any tokens to claim, show the mint button return (
+    // If user doesn't have any tokens to claim, show the mint button return (
       <div style={{ display: "flex-col" }}>
         <div>